-- Senior Research Fellowship in 2022 at The University of Hong Kong
+- Senior Research Fellowship in 2022 at University of Hong Kong

 Although rare-earth elements are effective for developing strong, ductile Mg alloys, their use is unsustainable as rare-earth elements are rare natural resources.
 Prof Huang is working to develop low-cost, strong, ductile Mg alloys without the addition of rare-earth elements.

-Prof Mingxin Huang is a Professor in the Department of Mechanical Engineering at The University of Hong Kong.
+Mingxin Huang is a Professor in the Department of Mechanical Engineering at the University of Hong Kong.
 He earned his PhD in Materials Science at Delft University of Technology, and his MSc and BEng at Shanghai Jiao Tong University.